Amitjoshi7/git-practice/README.md

-# git-practice
+### git-practice
-this is demo repo
+this is demo repository

+we will see diff command sof git